ACTNow

 The ACTNow Program successfully deployed innovative clean transportation solutions across Massachusetts, demonstrating viable pathways for large-scale adoption while advancing equity in the clean energy transition.
 The program's diverse portfolio of projects created replicable models that directly informed future state clean transportation initiatives.

-Plug In America expanded its Plugstar Training and Credentialing Program and EV Sales Platform to accelerate EV sales, decrease the cost of EV customer acquisition, and increase customer satisfaction with the EV buying experience with 30 dealerships across the Commonwealth.
+Plug In America expanded its Plugstar Training and Credentialing Program and EV Sales Platform to accelerate EV sales across the Commonwealth.
+PIA worked with 16 dealerships to increase EV sales, decrease the cost of EV customer acquisition, and increase customer satisfaction with the EV buying experience.
 Read the Final Report to learn more about how participating PlugStar-certified dealerships sold more EVs than non-certified dealerships during the pilot.

-Good2Go piloted an income-tiered and equity-focused carshare program in the Metro Boston area.
-The program improved clean transportation access, reduced the need for car ownership, and reduced GHGs in Environmental Justice Communities.
+Good2Go – Boston based EV carsharing company Awarded $200,000 to pilot an EV carshare in an Environmental Justice Communities Good2Go piloted an income-tiered and equity-focused carshare program in the Metro Boston area.
+Funding allowed the project team to procure four light-duty EVs in the first year of operation.
+The program improved clean transportation access, reduced the need for car ownership, and reduced GHGs in Roxbury.
 Read the Final Report to learn more about the pilot’s successes and challenges, including vehicle cost and revenue, team structure, and carshare insurance.

-Zoo New England converted a new vehicle to a hybrid electric shuttle bus to provide free roundtrip service from Forest Hills MBTA station to the Zoo.
+Zoo New England - Franklin Park Zoo Awarded $175,000 to procure and convert a hybrid electric shuttle bus ZNE converted a new vehicle to a hybrid electric shuttle bus to provide free roundtrip service from Forest Hills MBTA station to the Zoo.
+The free hybrid shuttle offers a first-mile/last-mile solution to community members that live in the area.
 This project offered public benefit from both an emissions and transportation access perspective.

 Key Program Achievements